drenedo/espublico/README.md

 ### Database configuration

-This is a typical configuration used for the database.
+This is a typical configuration used for access to the database.
-The only custom value is the **orders.jpa.page-size** that is used to define the size of transaction when persisting orders.

 ```properties
 spring.jpa.hibernate.ddl-auto=validate